 Learn to color, shape, and decorate tasty nerikiri wagashi, to give you and your family a sweet taste of Japan, served right out of your kitchen!

 Ever wondered how to make ramen at home?
-There is no better time than now to learn how to make ramen from the comfort of your own home kitchen!
 The Vegan Ramen and Gyoza Making Class will have you whipping up a hearty bowl of vegan ramen and gyoza that's incredibly delicious and totally free of animal products!

 If you’re interested in hearing about the vegan lifestyle in Japan and would like to get some delicious vegan restaurant recommendations for your next trip to Japan, your friendly guide is more than happy to share these with you.